 After strapping the ATV to the secure points, the next step is to make sure that the straps are as tight as possible.
 You don’t want the ATV to be moving in the truck bed or trailer when you drive on the highway because it will get damaged.
 You can use the ratchet of the straps to tighten them.
 If you only have regular straps that don’t come with a ratchet, you should consider buying one.
 They are invaluable when it comes to securing important cargo.

 I use the Augo Heavy Duty Ratchet Straps because they are easy to use and have an incredible weight capacity of up to 1466 pounds.
 Therefore, you can safely strap down any four-wheeler to a truck with these straps.
 It’s important to mention that the premium straps can be used for much more than securing ATVs.
 They are also good for golf carts, jet skis, boats, and other equipment that requires heavy-duty ratchet straps.
-You can get the Augo Heavy Duty Ratchet Straps on Amazon.
+You can check the latest price for the Augo Heavy Duty Ratchet Straps here.

 Now that the straps are tightened, the final step is to make sure that the ATV doesn’t move a single bit.
 You can do this by trying to rock the ATV back and forth.
 If the ATV keeps moving, you should tighten the straps a bit more.
 If the ATV stays still, you are good to go.